Irish Bacon and Cabbage

 Bake potatoes in oven (200 deg.
 C) for 1 hour, or until cooked, cut the

-leaving an intact potato shell similar to a pastry case.
-Combine cooked potato
+discard) leaving an intact potato shell similar to a pastry case.

-each potato case, top each steak with 2-3 oysters, drizzle over some Guinness
+top each steak with 2-3 oysters, drizzle over some Guinness sauce and

 and serve with Draught Guinness.